Australia Farm Work Visa Updates | Industry labour shortages

 • General Skilled Migration: Subclass 190 Skilled (State Sponsored) visa and Subclass 491 Skilled Work Regional (Provisional) Visa

-• TSS subclass 482 Employer Sponsored Skilled Visa link
+• Skills in Demand 482 Employer Sponsored Skilled Visa

 Which Farmer Occupations May Qualify For A Farmers Visa Australia?